milvus-io/milvus-docs/site/en/adminGuide/scaleout.md

 ## Scale out

-According to the [Milvus architecture](architecture_overview.md), stateless worker nodes include query node, data node, index node, and proxy.
-Therefore, you can scale out these type of nodes to suit your business needs and application scenarios.
-You can either scale out the Milvus cluster manually or automatically.
+According to the [Milvus architecture](architecture_overview.md), stateless worker nodes include the query node, data node, index node, and proxy.
+Therefore, you can scale out these type of nodes to meet your business needs and requirements.
+You can scale out a Milvus cluster either manually or automatically.

 ### Query node